 As for the third item, private individuals (homeowners) and public officials (park and road agencies) can take precautions to minimize the amount of wind damage a hurricane can cause to the trees, shrubs (landscape).
 Some mitigation for wind damage can be done to some extent by long-and short-term gardening practices.
 Over the long term this involves the selection of tree species for landscaping which are known to have natural resistance to strong winds.

 4 Garden Basics to prepare trees for hurricane winds

-Planing a Hurricane Ready Garden </h2>
+Planing a Hurricane Ready Garden

 Also, to have knowledge of the most common direction of hurricane-force winds for a proper garden planning and replacement plantings.
 A tall shrub hedge, for example, in a perpendicular position to the wind direction; may help to reduce the wind damage within a garden itself.
-These long-term measures are most easily do in the creation of a new garden; but in an existing garden it takes some more time for modification.
+These long-term measures most easily do with the creation of a new garden; but in an existing garden it takes some more time for modification.

-Regular pruning or thinning of branches reduces the canopy density allowing strong winds to pass through rather than strike and lead to tree fall or branch breakage.
+Regular pruning or thinning of branches reduces the canopy density.
+Allowing strong winds to pass through rather than strike and lead to tree fall or branch breakage.

-<h2> Wind tolerant species: South Florida </h2>
+Wind tolerant species: South Florida

-Studies of the impact of hurricanes on trees in South Florida have revealed that certain species are more wind tolerant than others and have a greater chance of survival.
+Studies of the impact of hurricanes on trees in South Florida have revealed that certain species are more wind-tolerant than others and have a greater chance of survival.
 In general, conifers and palms fare better than broadleaf trees.
-Also, native trees exhibit greater hurricane survivability than exotic species.
-Taking actions in response to the above suggestions may see your garden come through the next tropical depression with less damage.
+Also, it is important to plant native trees, as they exhibit greater hurricane survivability than exotic species.
+Taking action in response to the above suggestions may help your garden.
+And will help you come through the next tropical depression with less damage.